ahaltindis/ahmt-me-content/content/en/_index.md

 title: "Hello 👋"
 ---

 I'm Ahmet.
 I work as a software development engineer at Amazon in Cambridge, UK.
-I am helping to make Alexa smarter in Alexa NU department.
+I am helping to make Alexa smarter in Alexa NU (Natural Understanding) department.

 Previously, I was working at Huawei where I helped delivering features to big telco companies in different countries.
 I also helped designing and prototyping many ideas, which some of them became a product later.